Hard QBFs for Merge Resolution: Conclusions and Future Work

 Several questions still remain. \begin{enumerate} \item One of the driving goals behind the definition of $\MRes$ was overcoming a perceived weakness of $\LDQRes$: its criterion for blocking unsound applications of resolution also blocks several sound applications.
-However, whether $\MRes$ actually overcomes this weakness is yet to be demonstrated.
-In \cite{BBM-JAR20}, $\MRes$ is shown to be more powerful than the reductionless variant of $\LDQRes$ (introduced in \cite{BjornerJK15} and further investigated in \cite{PeitlSS19a,BBM-JAR20}).
-However, we still do not have an instance of a formula hard for $\LDQRes$ but easy for $\MRes$.
-A natural candidate is LQParity, for which we only have a lower bound in regular $\MRes$.
-Another natural candidate is SquaredEquality.
-The other direction, whether there is a formula easy for $\LDQRes$ but hard for $\MRes$, is also open.
-One possible candidate for this separation might appear to be $\KBKF$, which is easy for $\LDQRes$ \cite{ELW13} (that paper uses the name $\varphi_t$).
-However the KBKF formulas can be shown to have short refutations in $\MRes$ as well, and hence cannot be used for this purpose. \item In the propositional case, regular resolution simulates tree-like resolution.
+However, whether $\MRes$ actually overcomes this weakness is not demonstrated, neither in \cite{DBLP:journals/jar/BeyersdorffBM21} nor here.
+In \cite{DBLP:journals/jar/BeyersdorffBM21}, $\MRes$ is shown to be more powerful than the reductionless variant of $\LDQRes$ (introduced in \cite{BjornerJK15} and further investigated in \cite{PeitlSS19a,DBLP:journals/jar/BeyersdorffBM21}).
+Very recently, in \cite{MS-SAT22}, this question has been resolved; another variant of $\KBKF$ has been shown to be easy in $\MRes$ but exponentially hard for $\LDQRes$ and even for systems more powerful than $\LDQRes$.
+The other direction, whether there is a formula easy for $\LDQRes$ but hard for $\MRes$, is still open.
+One possible candidate for this separation might appear to be the original $\KBKF$ formula, which is easy for $\LDQRes$ \cite{ELW13} (that paper uses the name $\varphi_t$).
+However the KBKF formulas can be shown to have short refutations in $\MRes$ as well, and hence cannot be used for this purpose.
+Perhaps the completion principle formulas $\CR_n$ may demonstrate this separation. \item In the propositional case, regular resolution simulates tree-like resolution.
 This relation may not hold in the case of $\MRes$, and even if it does, it will need a different proof.
-The trick used in the propositional case -- (i)~interpret the proof tree as a decision tree for search, (ii)~make the decision tree read-once, (iii)~then return from the search tree to a refutation, -- does not work here because when we prune away parts of the decision tree to get a read-once tree, we may end up destroying isomorphism of strategies of blocking variables. \end{enumerate}
+The trick used in the propositional case --- (i)~interpret the proof tree as a decision tree for search, (ii)~make the decision tree read-once, (iii)~then return from the search tree to a refutation, --- does not work here because when we prune away parts of the decision tree to get a read-once tree, we may end up destroying isomorphism of strategies of blocking variables.
+Perhaps modifying the proof system itself to require not isomorphism but only semantic equivalence, as was done in \cite{BPS-SAT21}, could lead to a simulation more easily, but that would be in the context of the modified proof system, not $\MRes$ itself. \end{enumerate}